RRHA banned 10,000 people from public housing over the years. Here’s what it cost one of them.

 Brian Swann, RRHA’s director of public safety, said banning people from the properties has made public housing safer, but he stopped short of crediting reductions in crime within the communities to the policy alone.

+But, he adds: “The previous policy had a benefit to public safety, no doubt about it in my mind.”

 Others remain skeptical.
-If banning people is an effective way to reduce crime in the areas, said El-Amin, the former councilman, there should be data to back that claim up.
+If banning people is an effective way to reduce crime in the areas, said El-Amin, the former councilman, there should be data to back up that claim.

 “Either the statistics don’t exist or they don’t support the program or purpose,” El-Amin said.
 “Either way, it’s their burden to show that this disruption of people’s rights, that the benefits outweigh the costs.
 They won’t show you that because the statistics can’t show you that.”